tytydraco/yessleep/out/Broken_by_the_night.md

 I did my time, and eventually, six weeks later, was released in mid-August.
 Since then, I’ve survived by planting and cutting trees on acreage I own, and long adventures with my dog [Peanut](https://www.instagram.com/theotterholt/) — trying to keep at bay depression’s downward pull of gravity on a level I never knew existed in this world.
 Worn out by what’s become a year without rest, now navigating unsettling deficits of a new brain trauma — I keep thinking back to my life before this all started, and the dreams I had to leave behind along the way.
 I can’t understand why any of it happened, and I’m not able to sleep much, still...

-Most recently, I’ve spent September, October, and November fighting poison with poison — doing every last-ditch brain-reset known to man, including six weeks of TMS, five weeks of Ketamine, four Stellate Ganglion Block neck injections (used by military), and soon, triweekly [ElectroConvulsive shock](https://youtu.be/fQBTEemrF1Y?feature=shared) under general anesthesia.
+Most recently, I’ve spent September, October, and November fighting poison with poison — doing every last-ditch brain-reset known to man, including six weeks of TMS, five weeks of Ketamine, four Stellate Ganglion Block neck injections (used by military for PTSD), and soon, triweekly [ElectroConvulsive shock](https://www.youtube.com/watch?v=DCUmINGae44) under general anesthesia.
 All that’s missing for Christmas are two turtle-doves and a partridge in a pear tree.

 But no brain-reset touches me.
 My mind’s blank.
 My heartlight’s out.
 There are no more stars in the sky.

 When you add it up, what I’ve lived since January is so unbelievable it couldn’t be fiction — only fact.
-And now the sleepless nights that started it all are the prelude to an even stranger chapter I’m still awakening to.
+And now the sleepless nights that started it all are the prelude to an even stranger chapter I’m still awakening in (no pun).

 I’ve never been a fan of melodrama, but I can’t help feeling like I missed life’s chance — derailing onto the wrong track from one night out, my train now headed in another direction.
 After being the conductor my whole life, I’ve become its passenger, seeing where each day goes.
 I don’t know where this new ride leads.
 Fortunately, I can still write, but I’ve lost the ability to be succinct from Aphantasia, as I now have to say everything in my head.
 It’s all part of the sea change.